Chappell Hill, Texas: 20th and 21st centuries

 On May 10, 2008, an election was held to incorporate Chappell Hill into its own town government.
 201 ballots were cast out of a possible 297 eligible voters.
-Incorporation was rejected by almost 3 to 1 voters; 148 votes against and just 53 for.
+Incorporation was rejected by almost 3 to 1 voters: 148 votes against and just 53 for.
 90 votes were cast in the mayoral poll; Julie Edwards received 55 votes and Mary Tom Middlebrooks won 35.
 For the two unopposed council positions, Travis Bevers received 62 votes while Larry C. Wiese received 60.
 The results of these contests were immediately invalidated by the anti-incorporation outcome.

+The Brenham Banner-Press occasionally covers the news in Chappell Hill.